Sebastian Ylönen

-Sebastian Ylönen (born 3 July 1991) is a French ice hockey goaltender for the Jokers de Cergy-Pontoise and the French national team.
+Sebastian Ylönen (born 3 July 1991) is a French-Finnish ice hockey goaltender for the Jokers de Cergy-Pontoise and the French national team.

 He represented France at the 2019 IIHF World Championship.
 Ylönen also holds Finnish citizenship.

 Early life

 Ylönen was born in Rouen, France, to a Finnish father and a French mother.
 His father is the former ice hockey player Petri Ylönen.